 Following ideas in Large Eddy Simulation (LES), Shutts (2005) and Berner et al. (2009) developed a stochastic forcing for the IFS model targeting this uncertainty.
-The SKEB scheme is also used in the Environment Canada and UKMO global ensembles (Charron et al., 2010; Tennant et al., 2011).
+The SKEB scheme is also used in the Environment Canada and in the United Kingdom MetOffice (UKMO) global ensembles (Charron et al. 2010; Tennant et al. 2011).
 Sanchez et al. (2016) propose improvements to the SKEB scheme used by UKMO.
 Berner et al. (2011) and Berner et al. (2015) study the impact of SKEB on WRF ensembles.
 Pegion (2016, ECMWF/WWRP workshop) summarizes initial tests of SKEB in global GFS ensembles.
+We note in passing that there are potentially important differences in the detail of the various implementations of SKEB in different models.
+For example, the versions in the Canadian model and in the Met Office model perturb different ranges of wavenumbers and the implementation in WRF is purely additive, i.e. state-independent.